Where Patois Words Come From

 French, a Romance or Italic language, has a vocabulary mostly derived from Latin (from 2 BC).
 French has also been influenced by Gaulish, a Celtic language (and other languages of France) and by Germanic languages (what was Gaul became known as France because of the Franks, a Germanic tribe).

 There are over 15 other languages that have had an input into French vocabulary.
-These include over 9 Indo-European languages (including English, Dutch, German, Italian, Spanish, other Celtic languages besides Gaulish, Farsi, Sanskrit and others), Amerindian languages, Arabic and other Semitic languages, Asian languages and others, making the vocabulary of French about 14% “foreign” (almost 9,000 words), and 86% Latin-derived, according to some estimates.
+These include over 9 Indo-European languages (including English, Dutch, German, Italian, Spanish, other Celtic languages besides Gaulish, Farsi, Sanskrit and others), Amerindian languages, Arabic and other Semitic languages, and Asian languages and others, making the vocabulary of French about 14% “foreign” (almost 9,000 words), and 86% Latin-derived, according to some estimates.

 Since Patois is a French Creole (and therefore a Romance or Italic Creole), the majority of its words do come from French, and ultimately from Latin, plus the 15 and more languages (above) that influenced French itself.
 See a previous blog for the dialects of French that had an input into French Creole.